openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 uncompress(dest:ArrayBuffer, source: ArrayBuffer, sourceLen?: number): Promise&lt;ZipOutputInfo&gt;

-Decompresses the compressed data into the original uncompressed form and returns the data asynchronously using Promise.
-On success, the result status and the total size of the destination buffer are returned.
+Decompresses the compressed data into the original form.
+This API uses a promise to return the result.
+The result state and total size of the destination buffer are returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.